 (1) The Board may impose conditions on the registration of a teacher —

-(a) when granting or renewing the registration; or
+(a) when granting, renewing or changing the category of the registration; or

 (b) during the currency of the registration.

 (2) The Board may at any time, on the application of a registered teacher or on its own initiative, on reasonable grounds, modify or cancel a condition on a teacher’s registration.